OTRF/Security-Datasets/small_datasets/windows/defense_evasion/process_injection_T1055/reflectively_dll_load/empire_psinject.md

 # Empire Psinject

-An adversary can use psinject to execute powershell from any unmanaged process
+An adversary can use Empire psinject to inject Unmanaged PowerShell into any process.
+This project is a reflective DLL based on Stephen Fewer's method.
+It imports/runs a .NET assembly into its memory space that supports the running of Powershell code using System.Management.Automation.

 ## Technique(s) ID